joolin1/x16-png-converter/README.md

 At least two files will be generated: a binary file with image data and the palette in binary format or the format of assembly source code or BASIC.
 As a bonus a BASIC program that displays the image/tiles/sprites can be generated.

 ## Installation
-Download the right release for your system (Windows, MacOS or Linux).
-No installation is needed, there is just one executable file.
+Download the latest release, it includes versions for Windows, macOS and Linux.
+No installation is needed, there is just one executable file for each system.

 ## Syntax
 X16PngConverter [-help] [FILENAME] {-bmx|-image|-tiles|-sprites} [-height] [-width] [-palette] [-transparent] [-demo].